After the Planning Session: Enterprise Risk Management That Drives Execution

 A plan on paper is a statement of intent.
 A plan in the real world is subject to market volatility, operational friction, and unforeseen challenges.

 Execution is everything, and it’s riddled with risk.
 This is the moment for you to step up from being a planner to being an indispensable partner in implementation.
-Here are 4 ways to drive success at your credit union.

 1. Deconstruct the Plan to Pinpoint Execution Risks

 The strategic plan might have a goal like, "Launch a new mobile lending platform to attract younger members."
 That single sentence contains dozens of potential failure points.
 Your first step is to partner with the initiative's owner to break it down.
+This is also where a risk management plan becomes more than a framework.
+It becomes a working tool for implementation.

 How to do it: Go beyond a simple compliance checklist.
 Sit with the project lead and map out the critical path.
 Ask probing questions that uncover hidden dependencies: